Common House Plants

 schefflera, common house plants

-Umbrella-like foliage gives Schefflera the common name umbrella tree.
-It's easy-care and lush leaves make it a stand-out for indoor gardens.
-It's more tolerant of low humidity than most tropicals.
-Give it a quarter-turn in front of the window every week to expose all sides to indirect sunlight.
+Its easy-care and lush leaves make Schefflera a stand-out for indoor gardens.
+It's more tolerant of low humidity than most tropical houseplants.
+Give your plant a quarter-turn in front of the window every week to expose all sides to indirect sunlight.

 Spider Plant has slender, arching leaves with creamy white and green stripes.
 It has a trailing habit, making it ideal for a hanging basket.

 Its spidery appearance comes from the small plantlets that grow on the ends of narrow, wiry stems, called runners.
+These plantlets -- or "babies" -- are easily propagated, making this a house plant that keeps on giving.

 weeping fig, ficus tree, common house plants